 Monitoring and Reporting

-Our strategic steering group formulates a ethical trade action plan and monitors progress against ethical trading KPIs.
-We have completed the Stronger Together direct reporting tool which also forms the basis for our ethical trading action plan.
+Our strategic steering group is reviewed to ensure fitness for purpose in driving our progress against ethical trading KPIs.
+We are completing the Stronger Together direct reporting tool on an annual basis to also measure our progress against our ethical trading action plan.

 We participate in relevant forums such as PEN, (Produce Ethical Network) and FNET, (Food Network for Ethical Trade).

-To maintain awareness and help us to prevent modern slavery or any human rights abuse, key staff have attended various training events.
-These include:
+To maintain awareness and help us to prevent modern slavery or any human rights abuse, our employees have completed various learning interventions such as:

 To enhance our approach to tackling modern slavery within our business and our supply chain, we will: